tomdalling/old-tomdalling.com/resources/blog-posts/2014-02-24_explaining-homogenous-coordinates-and-projective-geometry.markdown

   [/blockmath]
 </figure>

-After perspective division, the [math]W[/math] value is discarded, and we are left with a 3D coordinate that has been correctly scaled according to a 3D perspective projection.
+After perspective division, the $$W$$ value is discarded, and we are left with a 3D coordinate that has been correctly scaled according to a 3D perspective projection.